Home

 Links

 As my practice has grown, so has my need to communicate with my growing clientele.
 It is for this reason that I send out a newsletter, usually once a month.
 It contains a "Thought of the Week" and updates on upcoming group healings and events.
-If you would like to be on my list, please send an email to subscribe@healingforthesoul.com and in the subject field type ONLY the word "subscribe" (without the quotes - otherwise my spam filter will automatically delete it).
+If you would like to be on my list, please subscribe below:

 Highlights From Previous Newsletters